 Tom is affable.If ever there was a person who's persona defined their mood, it's Tom.
 He's just nice.
 It runs through his entirety.
 We attribute this to him being the sort of person who thinks that a perfectly acceptable cycling desitnation is a beer.

 Waffles came to us as a scared and neurotic shop dog.
 He hasn't changed.
-Come by the LOOP store and let him sit on you.
+Come by Big Shark on Big Bend and let him sit on you, or bark at you when you come in the door.
+He's sorry about that.